Auditions & Submissions

 Address: 163 3rd Street N St. Petersburg, FL 33701

-American Stage is accepting video submissions for Equity members who are unable to attend auditions in person: https://auditionsmanager.com/submission.php?AU=mGnrbI940
+American Stage is accepting video submissions for Equity actors who are unable to attend the EPA in-person.
+To submit virtually, please go to: https://amstage.wufoo.com/forms/q14ew7hk1d1xn15/.

 Helen Murray, Producing Artistic Director